-- Product Judgment: System design, UX design to solve user / business problems.
+- Product Judgment: System design, UX design to solve user / business problems, User Empathy.

 - Technical Ability: Earn trust and respect from engineers as partners.
 Some roles will have a higher technical bar than others.

 Each person on the interview team (3-5 people) should be responsible for evaluating the candidate along a subset of the interview criteria to create a balanced view.
-Ideally interviewers would ask the same questions to each candidate to calibrate their answers.
+Ideally, interviewers would ask the same questions to each candidate to calibrate their answers and reduce bias.
 I suggest that each interviewer test at least 2 dimensions of the list.

-I suggest looking for candidates with an exceptional ‘A’ level strength, particularly in harder to learn skills like analytical ability and product judgement.
+I suggest looking for candidates with at least one ‘A’ level strength, particularly in harder-to-learn skills like analytical ability and product judgment.
 I much prefer ABC candidates over BBB candidates because it’s possible to design complementary teams with AAA skills in aggregate.

-Candidates should also demonstrate strong domain knowledge, and passion for the product, company and the customer.
-If they have prepared, it goes a long way (and it’s surprising how many candidates are ill prepared).
-If a candidate teaches me something new, or helps me challenge my own assumptions, that is wonderful.
+Candidates should also demonstrate strong domain knowledge, and passion for the product, company, and customer.
+If they have prepared, it goes a long way (and it’s surprising how many candidates are ill-prepared).
+If a candidate teaches me something new or helps me challenge my own assumptions, that is wonderful.